19hours/sg-statutes/Acts/Penal Code.md

 [51/2007]

-Explanation—A mere warning to a witness that he may be prosecuted for perjury if he gives false evidence is insufficient to constitute an offence.
+Explanations.—A mere warning to a witness that he may be prosecuted for perjury if he gives false evidence is insufficient to constitute an offence.

 [51/2007]